nest0x01/nest0x01.github.io/README.md

-## A Brief Opiniated Overview of The Free Open Source Mouvement
+## A Tiny Overview of The Free Open Source Movement

 ### Informal definition